thestrugglingblack/trnout/README.md

 To develop on the TrnOut application it is recommended to run the application via NodeJS.

 **Server**

-2. Run `npm run start:server` to start the server.
+1.Run `npm run start:server` to start the server.
-3. Go to http://localhost:6543/status to verify that the server is running correctly.
+2.Go to http://localhost:6543/status to verify that the server is running correctly.

 **Client**
-4. Run `npm run start:client` to start the client
+1. Run `npm run start:client` to start the client
-5. Go to http://localhost:3000 to view the TrnOut application.
+2. Go to http://localhost:3000 to view the TrnOut application.

 **Database**
 1. Use Homebrew and run `brew services start mongodb-community@4.0` to start MongoDB